vkbo/novelWriter/docs/source/write_structure.rst

 If you use file layout types for your files, the automatic numbering feature for your chapters is controlled by whether you use the :guilabel:`Chapter` or :guilabel:`Unnumbered` layout type for your file.
-However, if you have a different file layout where this isn't practical, you can also switch off chapter numbering for a chapter by making the first charcater of the chapter title an ``*``.
+However, if you have a different file layout where this isn't practical, you can also switch off chapter numbering for a chapter by making the first character of the chapter title an ``*``.
 Like so:

 ``## *Unnumbered Chapter Title``